CCI-MOC/m2/docs/rest_api.md

 ---
 ###Create Snapshot:
-Snapshot is feature which is available to preserve the state of your image.
-Using ceph as backend we can preserve the state of your image as a snapshot and use this snapshot for further cloning.
+Snapshot is feature which is available to preserve the state of your node.
+Using ceph as backend we can preserve the state of your node as a snapshot and use this snapshot for further cloning.

+**The Node should be provisioned and powered down before calling this function**

 Following is the call for API: